zwt233/Reproduction/README.md

-# DeGNN: Characterizing and Improving Graph Neural Networks with Graph Decomposition.
+# GMLP: Building Scalable and Flexible Graph Neural Networks with Feature-Message Passing.

-This repository is the official implementation of DeGNN.
+This repository is the official implementation of GMLP.

 ## Requirements